CrocoFactory/sensei/docs/learn/user_guide/preparers_finalizers.md

 route level preparer (`_update_in` ).

 /// tip
-If some Router/Routed Model level preparer should be excluded for some route, you can use `skip_preparer=True` in route decorator
+If some Router/Routed Model level preparer should be excluded for some routes, you can use `skip_preparer=True` in the route decorator

 ```python